Both Stellar Mass and Gravitational Potential Shape the Gas-Phase Metallicity

 \section{Combined Effect of Stellar Mass and Effective Radius}

 We include an additional random forest analysis by conducting a similar investigation into the dependence of $\mathrm{M_{*,phot}/R_e^{\alpha}}$ as \citet{sanchez-menguiano_stellar_2024} has done.
 Essentially, we investigate the relation between the gas-phase metallicity and $\mathrm{M_{*,phot}/R_e^{\alpha}}$ for different $\mathrm{\alpha \in [0.1, 0.2, ..., 2.0]}$.
 For $\mathrm{\alpha=0}$ we establish the stellar mass, for $\mathrm{\alpha=1.0}$ we have the gravitational potential $\mathrm{\Phi_*}$, and for $\mathrm{\alpha=2}$ we get the mass surface density $\mathrm{\Sigma_*}$. \citet{sanchez-menguiano_stellar_2024} reasoning behind this exploration is that the correlation between the gas-phase metallicity and both stellar mass and galaxy size has been previously found \citep{ellison_clues_2008, sanchez_almeida_origin_2018, sanchez_mass-metallicity_2017}.
+Similarly, \citet{ma_revisiting_2024} recently demonstrated that combining stellar mass and size, through $\mathrm{M_*/R_e^{\alpha}}$ with $\alpha\sim0.6-1$, provides a much tighter correlation with gas-phase metallicity than stellar mass alone, in both MaNGA observations and TNG50 simulations.
 Within our analysis above, we include $\mathrm{\Phi_*=M_*/R_e}$, whose contribution to the metallicity could be attributed to a combined effect from stellar mass and galaxy size.

 We present our results for the MaNGA survey in Figure~\ref{fig:rf_manga_M_Re} (top figure), where the magenta data points indicate the importance of $\mathrm{M_{*,phot}/R_e^{\alpha}}$ and the blue points are the stellar mass.
-For an $\mathrm{\alpha=0}$, we only include the stellar mass once in the random forest; thus, there is no orange datapoint for this.
+For an $\mathrm{\alpha=0}$, we only include the stellar mass once in the random forest; thus, there is no blue datapoint for this.
 Besides the already confirmed results of the stellar mass being the main driver of the gas-phase metallicity, we also find that there is a significant importance of $\mathrm{M_{*,phot}/R_e^{\alpha}}$ for $\mathrm{\alpha}$ of roughly 0.1 to 0.8, when it dominates over the stellar mass.
 This is comparable to \citet{sanchez-menguiano_stellar_2024} results of $\mathrm{\alpha=0.6}$.
 For $\mathrm{\alpha>0.8}$, we confirm that $\mathrm{M_*}$ remains the dominant driver of the gas-phase metallicities.

 We repeat the same analysis using the SDSS sample, which we show at the bottom of Figure~\ref{fig:rf_manga_M_Re}.
 Here, the dependence switches to $\mathrm{M_*}$ at even lower $\mathrm{\alpha}$ values of roughly $\mathrm{\alpha > 0.2}$.
 The SDSS sample confirms that the spectro-photometric stellar mass predominantly dominates the gas-phase metallicity.